LemmyNet/lemmy/README.md

   - Both site admins, and community moderators, who can appoint other moderators.
   - Can lock, remove, and restore posts and comments.
   - Can ban and unban users from communities and the site.
+  - Can transfer site and communities to others.
 - Clean, mobile-friendly interface.
 - i18n / internationalization support.
 - NSFW post / community support.
 - Cross-posting support.
 - A *similar post search* when creating new posts.
-- Can transfer site and communities to others.
+Great for question / answer communities.
 - High performance.
   - Server is written in rust.
   - Front end is `~80kB` gzipped.